sayonaraDE/awptown/README.md

 # AWP Town
 AWP Town is a created community map by Sayonara for Counter-Strike: Global Offensive

 Check this map together out.
 Alone, it's silent, dark and not safe.
-Play it together and give me review.
+Play it together and hold your site.
 What you can expect from this map?

 - [x] Don't be alone!
 Play up to 32 players online!
 - [x] Move on other sites, to kill the enemy as silent as you can.